Learning in Discounted-cost and Average-cost Mean-field Games: Numerical Examples

 where $\langle \mu \rangle$ is the mean of the distribution $\mu$ on $\sX$.
-In this example, we both consider discounted-cost and average-cost.
-For discounted-cost, we use the following values of the parameters:
+It can be verified that Assumption~\ref{as1} holds in this example.
+We use the following values of the parameters:

-The discount factor for the discounted-cost is chosen as $\beta=0.2$.
-For average-cost, we use the following values of the parameters:

-With these parameters, it is straightforward to check that Assumption~\ref{as1}, Assumption~\ref{as2}, and Assumption~\ref{av-as2} hold.
-We run the learning algorithm for the discounted-cost and the average-cost using the following parameters: $N=1000, L=20, M=1000, K=20$.
-Output of the learning algorithms contain average of the state-measures (i.e., mean-field distributions) and mean-field equilibrium policies.
-In fitted $Q$-iteration algorithm, we pick the function class $\F$ as two-layer neural networks with $20$ hidden layers.
-We use neural network fitting tool of MATLAB.
-We also run the value iteration algorithms using MFE operators $H$ and $H^{\av}$ to find the correct averages of state-measures and mean-field equilibrium policies.
-Then, we compare the learned outputs with correct outputs.
-Figures~\ref{meanfield_comp} and \ref{policy_comp} show this comparison for the discounted-cost.
+With these parameters, it is also straightforward to check that Assumption~\ref{av-as2}-(a) holds.
+We run the learning algorithm using the following parameters: $N=1000$, $L=50$, $M=1000$, $K=50$.
+Output of the learning algorithms contain the average of the state-measure (i.e., mean-field distribution) and mean-field equilibrium policies.
+In the fitted $Q$-iteration algorithm, we pick the function class $\F$ as two-layer neural networks with $20$ hidden units.
+We use the neural network fitting tool of MATLAB.
+In particular, we use `fittnet', `train', and `net' functions of MATLAB, where `Levenberg-Marquardt' is picked as the training algorithm and the transfer function is chosen as `hyperbolic tangent sigmoid transfer function'.
+The parameters of the neural network fitting tool of MATLAB are set to default values.
+We also run the value iteration algorithm using MFE operator $H^{\av}$ to find the correct average of state-measure and mean-field equilibrium policies.
+Then, we compare the learned outputs with the outputs of the value iteration algorithm.
 Figures~\ref{av-meanfield_comp} and \ref{av-policy_comp} show this comparison for the average-cost.
-It can be seen that learned outputs converge to the true outputs.
+It can be seen that learned outputs converge to the outputs of the value iteration algorithm.